-This collection brings together Thonet’s most fascinating works — from the early Boppard experiments to refined models like no. 2, no. 12, and the legendary café chair no. 14, alongside rare commissions for the Palais Liechtenstein and Palais Pálffy.
+This collection brings together Thonet’s most fascinating works — from the early experiments to the legendary café chair no. 14, alongside rare commissions for the Palais Liechtenstein and Palais Pálffy.

 Table of Contents